Rezatron/Recipe-Nutrient/README.md

 - Create function to save and combine recipes to count nutrients for the whole day
 - Implement macronutrient RNI
 - Add filters to find recipes rich in specific nutrients
+- dont show nutrients if they are 0
+- fix groups (carbs - fibre/sugars....fats - trans/mono/saturated)